SixBytesUnder/infoboard/README.md

 # build production bundle
 $ npm run build
+# Note, if you get build errors, scroll down for workarounds

-# I use fantastic persistent app manager pm2, but you can use any other you wish
+# I recommend a fantastic persistent app manager pm2, but you can use any other you wish
 # install pm2
 $ sudo npm i -g pm2